We Real Cool: Black Men and Masculinity: Patriarchy

-The book discusses the typical societal view of how “traditional”;black men and black women were supposed to act.
-This is evident in how the novel discusses how black men and women were expected to conform to “societal norms” if they were to be accepted and recognized in society.
+The book discusses the typical societal view of how “traditional” black men and black women are supposed to act.
+This is evident in how the novel discusses how black men and women are expected to conform to “societal norms” if they are to be accepted and recognized in society.

 Reception

 We Real Cool was received with mixed reviews upon initial release.
 Sarah Gold of Publishers Weekly commented that hooks was "a writer of extraordinary skill"., but one who "pads out her insights with lengthy quotations from many sources, which thin but don't fully dilute her revolutionary message of love."
 Vernon Ford of Booklist echoed concerns that hooks relied too heavily on feminist ideology.
 Nevertheless, his review was generally positive: " [Hook's] recollections of her own family experiences and growing up black in America reflect extraordinary insight into both our cultural frailties and our potential.
 Readers interested in black cultural issues from a feminist perspective will enjoy this book."